Summary of options if you get an infringement notice

 If an application for an enforcement review is urgent, and there is insufficient time to obtain the reports, you can apply to Fines Victoria for a three-month stay of the enforcement while you collect your supporting materials.
 Even where an extension of time is not expressly requested, Fines Victoria usually asks for more information if it is unable to assess your application and gives you 14 days to respond.

-A medical report that is submitted with an enforcement review application can cause Fines Victoria or an enforcement agency (particularly Victoria Police) to have concerns about your driving ability; they may share their concerns with VicRoads.
-If the circumstances described in your application could be seen as affecting your fitness to drive, VicRoads may suspend or cancel your licence or ask you for evidence that you are medically fit to drive.
+A medical report that is submitted with an enforcement review application can cause Fines Victoria or an enforcement agency (particularly Victoria Police) to have concerns about your driving ability and they may share their concerns with VicRoads.
+If the circumstances described in your application could be seen as affecting your fitness to drive, VicRoads may suspend or cancel your driver licence or ask you for evidence that you are medically fit to drive.
 VicRoads may also ask that you complete a medical review.
 If you fail to do this, VicRoads can vary, suspend or cancel your driver licence.

 The effect of cancelling the enforcement of an infringement after an enforcement review

 If your enforcement review application is successful, this does not mean you do not have to pay the fine.
-It simply means that Fines Victoria has stopped its action to To make people obey a law or the terms of an agreement, using police powers or court orders. the fine, and has referred the matter back to the enforcement agency for reconsideration.
+It simply means that Fines Victoria has stopped its action to enforce the fine and has referred the matter back to the enforcement agency for reconsideration.